bmmathe/bmmathe.github.io/_posts/2016-11-14-environment-configuration-in-javascript.markdown

   }
 {% endhighlight %}

 This worked great.
 In our Javascript file we referenced the external with an import statement.
-However when our unit tests ran the import statement would fail
+However when our unit tests ran the import statement would fail.
 The problem with this was our unit tests couldn't resolve the config import because we weren't packing the build first.
 I didn't want to require packing the web site for our unit tests to run locally so I tried something different.

+### Second Attempt
-Next, I tried using an alias and specifying a Javascript file which contained our environment specific settings.
+Next, I tried using a [webpack alias](https://webpack.github.io/docs/configuration.html#resolve-alias) and specifying a Javascript file which contained our environment specific settings.

 {% highlight javascript %}
       alias: {